vedant6/html-tutuorial/README.md

 Kindly look into module 3 package to view my project's source code

-To Know more about my project, send a mail on the below email address: vedant.aggarwal@outlook.com
+To Know more about my project, send a mail on the given email address: vedant.aggarwal@outlook.com